expo/create-react-native-app/EJECTING.md

 ### Starting the Ejection Process

-`npm run eject`

-This will start the process of ejecting from Create React Native App's build scripts.
+`npm run eject` will start the process of ejecting from Create React Native App's build scripts.
 You'll be asked a couple of questions about how you'd like to build your project.
-Once this command has successfully run, you should also follow any steps below that are applicable to your situation.
+Once this command has successfully run, you should also follow any steps below that are applicable to your environment.

 ### Ejecting to Regular React Native